After Putin’s invasion of Ukraine, Moldova worries it might be next

 “Nobody wanted it and nothing good has come of it,” he said.

-Moldova’s aim to join the European Union now adds some urgency to finding a way out of settlement talks that have been deadlocked for years.
+Moldova’s aim to join the E.U. now adds some urgency to finding a way out of settlement talks that have been deadlocked for years.
 While Cyprus managed to join the E.U. despite a territorial dispute, many experts say Moldova would give credibility to its E.U. bid by resolving a frozen conflict that includes Russian troops.
-“Particularly from the point of view of security,” said Iulian Groza, head of the Institute for Strategic Initiatives, a Moldovan think tank, and a member of Moldova’s security council.
+“Particularly from the point of view of security,” said Iulian Groza, an expert on foreign policy, European affairs and good governance and a member of Moldova’s security council.

 But the path toward membership figures to be long.
 In the same week Moldova applied for E.U. membership, so did Georgia — both prompted by a dramatic plea from Ukraine for “immediate membership.”
-They join a list of countries, including Albania and North Macedonia, that have been trying to join the bloc for years, while encountering resistance from Brussels over the idea that the 27-nation club has already admitted too many members with corruption and weak rule-of-law.
+They join a list of countries, including Albania and North Macedonia, that have been trying to join the bloc for years, while encountering resistance from Brussels over the idea that the 27-nation club has already admitted too many members with corruption and weak rule of law.

 More than two-thirds of Moldovans support the idea of E.U. membership.
 But many young people, who grew up after the Soviet collapse, say their country has urgent vulnerabilities that a years-long process will not be able to solve.
-In Chisinau this week, at a modern workshare studio paid for in part with U.S. government funding, the employees of a cryptocurrency company sat around a table and spoke with fear about the prospect of war spilling over.
+In Chisinau this past week, at a modern work-share studio paid for in part with U.S. government funding, the employees of a cryptocurrency company sat around a table and spoke with fear about the prospect of war spilling over.
 In such a scenario, they said, Russian troops in Transnistria could easily enter the fight.
 They said Moldova’s own military is weak and small.
-They said Moldova could fall under Russian control with alarming speed.
+They believe Moldova could fall under Russian control with alarming speed.

 “I am going to London next week,” said Tudor Cotruta, 33, the founder of the company, who said he wanted to leave before being conscripted into a losing war.